 Here’s how it all works!

 1. If you’re interested in a pup, you first fill out the New Puppy Questionnaire.
-After I receive that, I’ll give you a call on the phone and we’ll talk further.
+After I receive that, we will speak through email and then likely on the phone to talk further.

 2. During our phone call, remember that a good breeder will ask you at least as many questions as you ask them, if not more.
 I take great care in breeding quality, healthy dogs and producing quality, healthy pups with amazing temperaments.
 I have to be as sure as I can that they are going to amazing homes.
 Since I am responsible for bringing these little beings into the world, I will do all I have to in order to make sure that they have wonderful lives.
 So bear with me and know that all my questioning is for the good of the pup.